A Community-Wide CPR Fair

 Join the fight to end heart disease and stroke by attending a Montgomery County event!

 Heart disease and stroke are the #1 and #5 killers of all Americans and will cause 1 in 3 deaths among women each year.
 Join women from 150 cities across the country taking a stand for women’s health.
 Help us lead the way for the next generation of Go Red for Women ambassadors and empower more women to take charge of their health.
-Your Houston Go Red leaders are searching for nominees who have a passion for the work of the American Heart Association and our mission to be a relentless force for a world of longer, healthier lives.
+Your Montgomery County Go Red leaders are searching for nominees who have a passion for the work of the American Heart Association and our mission to be a relentless force for a world of longer, healthier lives.
 A Woman of Impact possesses a large personal and/or professional network and is eager to engage their networks in supporting the mission and work of the AHA.
-Women of Impact are an integral part of the Houston Go Red for Women movement and will be celebrated for their overall impact throughout the 8-week campaign.
+Women of Impact are an integral part of the Montgomery County Go Red for Women movement and will be celebrated for their overall impact throughout the 8-week campaign.
 All nominees will partner with AHA staff to set a fundraising goal,

 The American Heart Association is working with researchers, medical experts, community leaders, businesses, families and more to reduce the impact of the coronavirus.
 If you need current, science-based information about the COVID-19 pandemic, we’re here available to help via live chat or call our Customer Service at 1-800-242-8721.